 - Create & update records are the only type of triggers we are supporting today.

 When you define fields for your Custom Object, the system automatically generates accompanying Personalization tags for each field.
 This means you can use data from your Custom Object fields to personalize emails and other communications.
-Custom Object Personalization tags are available in the same places you currently access Personalization tags.
+Custom Object Personalization tags are only available within the send email actions of automations, where the automation is also triggered by a Custom Object create or update event.
+You can find Personalization tags in the same places you currently access Personalization tags today.

 When you delete a Custom Object, the following occurs: